nlenno1/gym-fit-MS4/README.md

 - Messaging system to allow admin to respond to customers with accounts
 - Add accessory products to the store like apparel, water bottles etc
 - Refactor Profile into seperate pages to allow redirection to specific sections

+### **Known Limitations**

+1. Deleting a product like a Class Access Package removes it from the Users Previous Orders so a Product Inactive Field Needs to be Put In to Keep the Product Existing but not have it shown on the Products Page.
+2. The expiry date of an Unlimited Used package includes the current day so if the User buys it later in the day, they wont get full use out of it.
+To combat this, packages could be activated on the next full day or on a selected date.
+3. If an AnnonomousUser buys a SingleExerciseClass their details are added to the class participants but only in the checkout_success view which leaves it open to missing this step if the User diverts away before this function is called but after the Webhook is sent.
+The remaining_spaces field on the SingleExerciseClass model will still be reduced by 1 as this is included when the webhook handler searches for the existing order but the users details will not be saved if the Order object is created in the webhook handler.

 ## **TESTING**